jlevy/strif/README.md

 # strif

-Strif is a tiny (~1000 loc) library of string and file utilities for modern Python.
+Strif is a tiny (~1000 loc) library of a few basic string, file, and object utilities for modern Python.

-It’s an assembly of some functions and tricks that have repeatedly shown value in various projects.
-The goal is to complement the standard libs, not replace or wrap them.
+It has zero dependencies.

-✨ **NEW:** **Version 3.0** now has a few additions and is updated for Python 3.10-3.13!
+It is simply a few functions and tricks that have repeatedly shown value in various projects.
+The goal is to complement the standard libs and fill in a few gaps, but not replace or wrap standard libraries.

-✨
+✨ **NEW:** **Version 3.0** has additions and updates for Python 3.10-3.13! ✨

 A quick overview is here in the readme.
-The libs are all small so see pydoc strings and code for full docs.
+The libs are all small so see pydoc strings or code for full docs.

 ## Installation